-If you are having a urine drug screen, taking <Product name> may cause positive results for methadone or certain drugs for depression called tricyclic antidepressants (TCAs) when some test methods are used, even though you may not be taking methadone or TCAs.
+If you have a urine drug screen, taking <Product name> may cause positive results for methadone or certain drugs for depression called tricyclic antidepressants (TCAs), even though you are not taking methadone or TCAs.
 If this happens, a more specific test can be performed.